GHarding95/GHarding95/README.md

 ## Welcome to my GitHub Repository 🌍

-I'm a Web Developer with 8 years of experience, I specialise in front-end technologies like React JS, TypeScript, Next JS, CSS3 & HTML5. 💻
+I'm a Web Developer with 8 years of experience, I specialise in front-end technologies like React JS, TypeScript, Next JS, SASS, CSS3 & HTML5.
+I've also worked with Node JS with Express, SQL, Python & Razor/C# with the Umbraco CMS.

+Everything here is built by me, please reach out if you're interested in talking about any of my projects! 💻

 - **Tech Stack:**